Making a Disputes Tribunal claim as a buyer

 - Download a statutory declaration form to state that you require the other party's details in order to file a claim with the Disputes Tribunal, and will only use the information for this purpose.

 - Complete the statutory declaration with your details and the details of the member that you are requesting the details of.

 - Take the statutory declaration to your local court and:

 - sign the statutory declaration in front of a Registrar or Deputy Registrar (a Justice of the Peace is acceptable if visiting court isn't suitable due to COVID conditions).

 - have the statutory declaration signed and stamped by the Registrar or Deputy Registrar (a Justice of the Peace is acceptable if visiting court isn't suitable due to COVID conditions).

 - Scan the signed statutory declaration form and email it to us by following this link, OR send the signed statutory declaration form to Trade Me:

 PO Box 11042

 It takes about 3-5 days for the statutory declaration to be processed.
-Once we have the details we will email you with the other party's full name and address attached in PDF format.
-We will also email the other party to let them know that we have released their details.
+If your request is granted, we'll email you with the other party's full name and address attached in PDF format.
+We'll also notify the other party if we've released their details.

-You can find your local Disputes Tribunal online or in the blue section (Government section) of the White Pages under 'Justice, Ministry of'.
+You can find your local Disputes Tribunal online or in the Government section of the White Pages under 'Justice, Ministry of'.